• Skip to primary navigation

 Granola Popular Substitutions

 • Rolled Oats: If you have a gluten sensitivity or allergy, ensure you use certified gluten-free oats.
 For a grain-free option, you can replace the oats with a combination of nuts, seeds, and coconut flakes or explore more options about substitutes for oats in granola bars.
-These alternatives will work for this granola too.

 • Sweetener: If you don't have maple syrup, honey, agave nectar, or another liquid sweetener of your choice can be used.